chrome-ai-extension/gpt3-writer-extension-starter/README.md

-# A chrome extension that uses AI to write your emails, write in your gmail browser window.
-Simply type a subject line, highlight it, right click and click 'Generate Email'
+# A chrome extension that uses AI to write your emails, right in your email browser window.
+# Simply type a subject line, highlight it, right click and click 'Generate Email'

 ## How to set up
 ### Step 1